 A mix of onion, capsicum/bell peppers, black beans and corn, made juicy with tomato paste and the Spice Mix.
 Use this Filling recipe for any vegetables you want!

 I can’t even tell whether it’s chicken or vegetable Filling used in the photo above.

 I just know I want to eat it.😂

-Preferably with some kind of dipping sauce.
+Once cooked, serve them asap while they’re hot and crispy!
+Preferably with some kind of dipping sauce for dunking or dolloping.
 Even if it’s just sour cream, but if you want to go all out, try it with a quick Avocado Sauce.
 Made with avocado, sour cream, lime or lemon juice, garlic, and plenty of coriander/cilantro, this stays green for days and days!

 PS Baking option to make loads at the same time – see this Baked Quesadillas recipe.
 A touch less crispy, but it’s a small sacrifice for the convenience!

 - 2 cups (200g) shredded Monterey Jack cheese (or other of choice) (Note 1)